Knowing how to trade in different Market Regimes is just as important, if not more so, than what to trade. So what is a Market Regime?

 The next thing I want to draw attention to is the win rate; 61.5%!!!
 For trend-following systems this is unheard of.
 Good trend-following systems win just about 40% of the time.
 This should ring massive church bells in everyone’s head… market regimes matter to strategy selection.

 Finally, this system has positive skew.
 That just means we make more money on winning trades than we lose on losing trades.
 This provides robustness to the VBO strategy and is important factor in its profitability.

 He is doing great work.

-And finally now that we had Grants backtest of our “training data set” 2007–2009 Bear Volatile regime, I went and used “test data” of March 2020 Bear Volatile regime and did a ‘hasty backtest’ live on YouTube this morning
+And finally now that we had Grants backtest of our “training data set” 2007–2009 Bear Volatile regime, I went and used “test data” of March 2020 Bear Volatile regime and did a ‘hasty backtest’ live on YouTube

 The results were very similar for me, though it was just a few weeks of trading.